 One OS to rule them all

-The key thing to know about Windows 10 for phones is that while the version running on your handset will be optimised for a smaller screen it's still just considered Windows 10.
+The key thing to know about Windows 10 Mobile is that while the version running on your handset will be optimised for a smaller screen it's still just considered Windows 10.

 So apps and features will look similar on your phone to on your desktop.
 You get the full versions of Office, Word and PowerPoint and they will look and operate much the same as the desktop versions.

 Settings screens will also look and operate in the same manner across devices and apps will be universal, so Photos, Music, Videos and more will be much the same on desktop, phone and tablet and you can switch between Windows devices almost seamlessly.

 It's all about unity

 Speaking of seamless switching, Windows 10 is designed to be unified between devices, not just with a similar look and universal apps, but by having phone and desktop work together.

 So for example if you clear a notification from the Action Centre on your Windows 10 Mobile, it will also disappear on your computer and vice-versa.